-Montana's rights in the Reservoir, are protected under Article V(A)...
-Wyoming, by contrast, argues that the parties to the Yellowstone River Compact intended that any waters for Indian lands come out of the share of the state in which the lands are found...
-According to Wyoming, Article V(B) rather than Article V(A) therefore governs the Tribe's storage rights, and the Tribe's rights are counted toward Montana's share of the third tier of Tongue River water...
-The Tribe explicitly objects to Wyoming's position that tribal rights fall within the third tier of the Compact, because this would relegate Indian rights that historically have enjoyed very senior priorities to junior water rights under the Compact and thereby increase the risk that the Tribe's rights might not be fulfilled in future drought years. $^{332}$
+Montana argues that the Tribe's rights under the Northern Cheyenne Compact enjoy a pre-1950 priority and, like Montana's rights in the Reservoir, are protected under Article V(A)....
+Wyoming, by contrast, argues that the parties to the Yellowstone River Compact intended that any waters for Indian lands come out of the share of the state in which the lands are found....
+According to Wyoming, Article V(B) rather than Article V(A) therefore governs the Tribe's storage rights, and the Tribe's rights are counted toward Montana's share of the third tier of Tongue River water....
+The Tribe explicitly objects to Wyoming's position that tribal rights fall within the third tier of the Compact, because this would relegate Indian rights that historically have enjoyed very senior priorities to junior water rights under the Compact and thereby increase the risk that the